-config:atoms-output-rate = int [0+, default 1000] determines the rate configuration files are outputted as a multiple of sim:time-steps-increment.
+config:atoms-output-rate = int [0+, default 1000] Determines the rate configuration files are outputted as a multiple of sim:time-steps-increment.
+It is considered only if config:atoms=continuous or is empty.

 The following options allow a cubic slice of the total configuration data to be output to the configuration file.
 This is useful for reducing disk usage and processing times, especially for large sale simulations.